mucaho/npm_crafty/example/README.md

 In this basic version, one client controls both paddles.
 The input is send to the server.
 The server handles the game logic.
 The server feeds the updated game logic to the client.
 The client displays the entities.

-Note that __npm_crafty__ only handles low-level networking.
-In a real world example, where the server isnt _localhost_ you would have to predict client movement on the client locally and adjust the movement accordingly when a corrected position update of the server arrives.
+Note that npm_crafty only handles **low-level networking**.
+In a real world example, where the server is not __localhost__ you would have to predict client movement on the client locally and adjust the movement accordingly when a corrected position update of the server arrives.

 The relevant files are: